Azure-Samples/MachineLearningSamples-BiomedicalEntityExtraction/code/ReadMe.md

 ### 2. LSTM model training data

-The neural entity extraction model has been trained and evaluated on publiclly available datasets.
-To obtain a detailed description about these datasets, you could refer to the following sources:
+The neural entity extraction model has been trained and evaluated on the following publically available datasets:

  * [Bio-Entity Recognition Task at BioNLP/NLPBA 2004](http://www.nactem.ac.uk/tsujii/GENIA/ERtask/report.html)
  * [BioCreative V CDR task corpus](http://www.biocreative.org/tasks/biocreative-v/track-3-cdr/)
  * [SemEval 2013 - Task 9.1 (Drug Recognition)](https://www.cs.york.ac.uk/semeval-2013/task9/)

-The training and test data are TSV files where each sentence is represented in the IOB tags format.
+The training and test data are TSV files where each sentence is represented in the IOB-format scheme.
 In this scheme, each token is tagged with one of three special chunk tags, I (inside), O (outside), or B (begin).
-A token is tagged as B if it marks the beginning of a chunk.
-Subsequent tokens within the chunk are tagged I. All other tokens are tagged O.
+A token is tagged as B if it marks the beginning of an entity mention such as B-Drug.
+Subsequent tokens within the entity mention are tagged I suhc as I-Drug.
+All other tokens are tagged O.
 ```
 Naloxone	B-Chemical
 reverses	O